Introduction

 string

-# CONCAT - Joins text values together
+# CONCAT - Combines multiple text values into one string.

-''.join([str(x) for x in [row['text_field']]])
+''.join([str(x) for x in [row['first_name'], " ", rowMath Functions

 Parameters:

-- length (required) - Number of characters
+- Value (required) - Number to convert

 Returns: